jesseduffield/jesseduffield.github.io/_posts/2022-3-5-Testing-Private-Methods.md

 Conversely, if the class's tests depend on private methods and your refactor deletes or changes the signature of any of those methods, you'll need to rewrite those tests to handle the new internal structure, but now you've lost confidence in your tests because the test rewrite is just as likely to be error prone as the code rewrite in the first place!

 Secondary to this is the fact that even if you could rewrite tests with sufficient care that the exact same behaviour is captured as before, it's still a laborious, time-consuming process, and therefore deters refactors that could improve the health of the codebase.
+Where the prior viewpoint places more emphasis on the up-front costs of testing private methods via public methods, this viewpoint cares more about the ongoing costs of refactors.

 ## Viewpoint 4: Test Private Methods Sometimes